ORScenPlg/VEWiki/docs/03-Chapter.md

 -   By measuring land use details at the zonal level, VE-RSPM captures the relationship of each household to the land use characteristics in the whole neighborhood around it (i.e., local land use influences and informs household travel behavior).

 -   By altering the mix of development types within a B-zone, the effects of different population and activity densities around the metropolitan area can be assessed in VisionEval.
 For example, modeling a scenario which allocates a larger proportion of households to lower density districts will produce higher VMT forecasts than modeling a scenario which allocates more households to higher density urban districts.

-### Place Types

-\[ placeholder for adding more information for the Oregon place types and the latest tool update \]

-\[ include instructions on how the Place Type tool can help inform elements of VisionEval models \]

 ## Set up Base Model